jagadekmeesala/KHub_Practice_React_app/README.md

 As the data comes alive through charts and graphs, we gain a holistic comprehension of the students' journey, enriching our perception of the myriad factors that mold their academic voyage at Dukes University.

+## Conclusion
+Performing statistical operations on a dataset and visualising it is an easier form of creating an understanding with the data.
+We have did the same here.
+Taken a data set and performed statistical operations.
+Then using visualisations we got a clear understanding of the data.

+*Senior Developer* - Jagadek Meesala
+*Junior Devloper* - Benayaram Rekha